 If you're branching into the world of investing, you may be considering real estate as an alternative investment to a traditional stock, mutual fund, or bond.
-When done correctly, real estate investing can be a worthwhile way to grow your money or earn additional income while diversifying your investments, but navigating the ins and outs of a real estate investment can be intimidating when just getting started.
+When done correctly, real estate investing can be a worthwhile way to grow your money or earn additional income while diversifying your investments.
+However, navigating the ins and outs of a real estate investment can be intimidating when just getting started.
 This guide will break down the fundamentals of how real estate investing works and help you get a thorough understanding of the basics of real estate investing.

 Types of real estate to invest in

 Real estate comes in many forms and fashions.
-You're likely familiar with residential real estate, which includes single-family homes as well as smaller multi-unit homes like a duplex (two units), triplex (three units), or fourplex (four units).
+You're likely familiar with residential real estate, which includes single-family homes, as well as smaller multi-unit homes like a duplex (two units), triplex (three units), or fourplex (four units).

 Who can invest in real estate?

 Since real estate investing doesn't require any licenses, those with the right knowledge can invest in real estate.
 However, how much knowledge, time, and money you have available to invest will determine how and what you invest in.
 Individuals can own and invest in real estate, as can companies such as a limited liability company (LLC), corporation, trust, or larger real estate investment group.